-The Corridor Protection Area designation on Schedule 1412 identifies areas for which the determination of the precise location and precise characteristics of a higher order transportation corridor or of the associated and connecting arterial road network facilities is dependent on the completion of additional transportation studies, and for which specific.
-The policies in this section provide guidance on the land use planning and the timing of development approvals processing may not be completed until such transportation studies are sufficiently complete for Corridor Protection Areas.
+The Corridor Protection Area designation on Schedule 12 identifies areas for which the determination of the precise location and characteristics of higher order transportation facilities is dependent on the completion of additional transportation studies.
+The policies in this section provide guidance on the land use planning and the timing of development approvals for Corridor Protection Areas.

-There are three Corridor Protection Area designations in the Plan (i.e., Two of them pertain to the two North-South Corridor Protection Areas for North West Brampton that is located in both the Heritage Heights Secondary Plan and Bram West and Secondary Plan and the third one pertains to the Highway 427 and Arterial Network Corridor Protection Area). located in the Highway 427 Industrial Secondary Plan.
+There are three Corridor Protection Area designations in the Plan.
+Two of them pertain to the North-South Corridor Protection Areas that is located in both the Heritage Heights Secondary Plan and Bram West Secondary Plan and the third one pertains to the Highway 427 and Arterial Network Corridor Protection Area located in the Highway 427 Industrial Secondary Plan.

-11. North-South Corridor Protection Areas (North West Brampton Heritage Heights and Bram West Secondary PlanPlans)
+North-South Corridor Protection Areas (Heritage Heights and Bram West Secondary Plans)

-The findings of a transportation study (North West Brampton Heritage Heights Transportation Infrastructure Phase 1 Report, July 2001) prepared for the North West Brampton Heritage Heights Urban Boundary Review recommended the need for a Higher Order North-South Transportation facility in order to service the future urban development of these lands and to accommodate future traffic growth from points north and west of the municipality.
+The findings of a transportation study (Heritage Heights Transportation Infrastructure Phase 1 Report, July 2001) prepared for the Heritage Heights Urban Boundary Review recommended the need for a Higher Order North-South Transportation facility in order to service the future urban development of these lands and to accommodate future traffic growth from points north and west of the municipality.